 Mythology is our inheritance.
 Narratives make our cultural history, they form the ways we understand the world, explain and create meaning in our lives.

-Diasporasian Mythologies is a collaborative project-anthology exploring the multiple contexts of this word, and critically engages with it through art practice.
+Completed in early 2017, Diasporasian Mythologies is a collaborative project-anthology exploring the multiple contexts of this word and critically engages with it through art practice.

-Sign up for our workshops in 4 different mediums: film, text, image, clay and create artistic responses to our theme of “Diasporasian Mythologies” with our facilitators for publication in a special P40 digital anthology!
+Artists signed up for our workshops in 4 different mediums: film, text, image, clay to create artistic responses to our theme of “Diasporasian Mythologies” with our facilitators for publication in a special P40 digital anthology!

 RUDRAPRIYA RATHORE (TEXT)